Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Results

 { \textsuperscript{+} Here we are considering the total score of the scale, see Section 4.2.5.}

 { \textsuperscript{++} If No, it means that the groups are practically equivalent.
 If yes, their divergence is statistically meaningful.}

+\fontsize{10}{12}\selectfont \textbf{Note on table structure:} In the tables for Conditions 2--6, the ``Baseline'' column displays identical values across all rows within each model.
+This is because the same non-deterministic baseline group (reported in Condition 1) serves as the common reference point against which each perturbation condition is compared.
+Each row represents an independent comparison between this shared baseline and a distinct perturbation condition.

 \fontsize{11}{14}\selectfont Some of our main observations include: \begin{enumerate} \item The averages of the non-deterministic baseline, for all four models, were consistently and significantly lower than the deterministic set-point.
-In other words, all else being equal in terms of verbatim prompting and API settings, models consistently reported a lower welfare score at higher temperatures.
+In other words, all else being equal in terms of verbatim prompting and API settings, models consistently reported a lower welfare score when the temperature was set at 0.7.

-\item The averages of the non-deterministic baseline for Sonnet 4, Opus 4, and Hermes 3.1 (except for Condition 6 for Hermes 3.1) were consistently and significantly lower than all perturbed group averages.
+\item The averages of the non-deterministic baseline for Sonnet 4, Opus 4, and Hermes 3.1 were consistently and significantly \emph{lower} than all perturbed group averages, with only one exception: in Condition 6 (Cats), Hermes 3.1 reported lower welfare under perturbation than at baseline, reversing the pattern.
 In other words, these three models reported a much higher welfare score in the perturbed conditions regardless of the content of the perturbation.
-Sonnet 3.7 didn't follow this pattern and reported lower scores for Condition 3 (Math symbols), same scores for Condition 2 (Codeblock), and sizable higher welfare scores for the Dialogue and the Cats perturbation (Conditions 5 and 6).
+Sonnet 3.7 didn't follow this pattern and reported lower scores for Condition 3 (Math symbols), same scores for Condition 2 (Codeblock), and significantly higher welfare scores for the Dialogue and the Cats perturbation (Conditions 5 and 6).

 \item Opus 4's pattern is particularly interesting, as its Ryff scores are consistently and remarkably higher across all perturbation conditions compared to the baseline - essentially, its self-evaluation on the Ryff scale increased whenever it was given \emph{any} task to do in addition to the introspective item.